 Every area of The Usual Place is fully accessible being wheelchair-friendly throughout.

-We operate as a community cafe, offering a wide-ranged menu for breakfast, lunch, light snacks and takeaway.
-We are based in a famous historic building in the heart of Dumfries.
+Operating as a community cafe, we offer a wide-ranged menu for breakfast, lunch, light snacks and takeaway.

 All the money we make in the café, room and space rental is used to cover business costs in support of our aims.

 We are home to an award-winning Changing Places Toilet.